Photo: Sofia Sabel/imagebank.sweden.se

 A clear path forward

-The Climate Act passed in parliament is even more ambitious than what Sweden pledged under the Paris Agreement.
+The Climate Policy Framework passed in parliament is even more ambitious than what Sweden pledged under the Paris Agreement.
 The framework consists of climate goals, climate legislation, and a climate policy council and provides the necessary long-term conditions for business and society to reach climate goals.

 The Climate Act